One Major Side Effect of Putting a Lime in Your Beer

 Remember that hilarious Corona commercial where a woman gives her boyfriend a blistering rash because he checks out another girl at the beach?
 Probably not, since the commercial only shows her squirting him with a lime.
 What it doesn't show is what's going to happen to his skin 24 hours later.
-If you've read about margarita burn then you know its effects will be far-reaching and far from funny.
+If you've read about margarita burn, then you know its effects will be far-reaching and far from funny.

 What Exactly Is Lime Burn?

 Phytophotodermatitis, also known as lime burn, is a skin condition that occurs when you mix citrus juices with sunshine.
-It looks like a sunburn at first and itches like one too, but it's actually a chemical burn that can range from mild to second degree.
+It looks like a sunburn at first and itches like one too, but it's actually a chemical burn that can range from mild to second-degree.
 Thanks to the phototoxic substances in limes and the ultraviolet radiation in sunlight, the longer you handle limes or stay in the sun, the more severe your burns will be.

-Since it only affects areas that have been in direct contact with the lime juice, lime burn can appear as drips or streaks.
+Since lime burn only affects areas that have been in direct contact with lime juice, it can appear as drips or streaks.
 These marks usually blister at the condition's peak, between 48 and 72 hours after sun exposure.
 But even when those go away, they're replaced by brown pigment that can take weeks or even months to fade.

-What You Can Do About It
+How You Can Avoid It

-Coronas and lime slices are about as common on the beach as rainbow umbrellas but proceed with caution.
+Coronas and lime slices are about as common on the beach as rainbow umbrellas, but proceed with caution.
 Just because everyone else is doing it, doesn't mean you should too.
 Phytophotodermatitis is intensified by heat, sweating, and wet skin, which means a day in the sand puts you at greater risk for a severe burn.
 Protect yourself by applying sunscreen before sun exposure, washing your hands after dealing with limes, or ditching the lime-topped beer altogether.

 Prevention methods aside, you may still find yourself sporting a painful lime burn this summer.
 What then?
-Mild redness and swelling can be treated at home with hydrocortisone cream a couple times a day, but more severe reactions with lots of blistering may require a trip to the doctors for a cream that's prescription-strength.
+Mild redness and swelling can be treated at home with hydrocortisone cream a couple of times a day, but more severe reactions with lots of blistering may require a trip to the doctors for a cream that's prescription strength.
 Note that a case of phytophotodermatitis can progress from mild to severe over its course, so keep an eye on your symptoms.